-Yeah, those things are great, everybody wants those things.
-Everybody wants to feel good.
-Everybody wants an amazing body, a powerful high-paying job, an amazing relationship with mind-blowing sex, amazing vacations that make all of our Instagram friends jealous, and to command respect and admiration from the people around us.
+Everybody wants a kick-ass body, a powerful high-paying job, a perfect relationship with mind-blowing sex, vacations that make all of our Instagram friends jealous, and unwavering respect and admiration from the people around us.

 The problem is, it’s easy to want those things, but wanting doesn’t mean anything.
 Wanting those things does absolutely fucking nothing for actually obtaining those things.

-Yet many of us drift through life, going through the motions, hoping it will all work out.
+Many of us drift through life, going through the motions, hoping it will all work out.
 Hoping that our dreams will come true.
-LIFE DOESN’T WORK THAT WAY PEOPLE.

 If I just described you, you have two options: